Orden14/RaidPlanner/readme.md

 ## About
 RaidPlanner is a tool for planning Guild Wars 2 instanced content.
-I have no plan to made an english translation of the app for now.
+I have no plan to make an english translation of the app for now.
 /!\ Application is still in early-stage development /!\

 ## Project startup